skrishnankut/Provenance/README.md

 * composer-cli : Utility which contains all the essential operations.
 * composer-rest-server : Utility for running a REST Server on your machine to expose your business networks as RESTful APIs.

-## Step 3: Install Hyperledger Fabric
+### Step 3: Install Hyperledger Fabric

 This step creates a local Hyperledger Fabric runtime to deploy business network application.
-In a directory of your choice, get the .tar.gz file that contains the tools to install Hyperledger Fabric:

 	mkdir ~/fabric-dev-servers && cd ~/fabric-dev-servers
 	curl -O https://raw.githubusercontent.com/hyperledger/composer-tools/master/packages/fabric-dev-servers/fabric-dev-servers.tar.gz
 	tar -xvf fabric-dev-servers.tar.gz

-Use the scripts downloaded and extracted to download a local Hyperledger Fabric runtime:

 	cd ~/fabric-dev-servers
 	./downloadFabric.sh

+## Build

+Before a business network definition can be deployed it must be packaged into a Business Network Archive (.bna) file.
+The composer archive create command is used to create a business network archive file from a business network definition folder on disk.

+## Deploy Business Networks

+Once the business network archive file has been created it can be deployed to a runtime using the composer runtime install command followed by a composer network start command.